 - During the last few minutes of the chilling time, begin melting the chocolate.
 You can melt the chocolate in a double boiler or the microwave.
 If using the microwave: place the chocolate in a medium heat-proof bowl.
 I like to use a liquid measuring cup.
 Its depth makes it easier for dipping the truffles.
 Melt in 30 second increments in the microwave, stirring after each increment until completely melted and smooth.
 Let the warm chocolate sit for 5 minutes to slightly cool before dipping.
 Alternatively, you can temper the chocolate.
 If tempering, do not place or store truffles in the refrigerator.

 - Remove balls from the refrigerator and dip them in the chocolate using a dipping tool.
 When lifting the truffle out of the chocolate, remember to tap the dipping tool gently on the side of the bowl to allow excess chocolate to drip off.
 Top truffles with a sprinkle of graham cracker crumbs, if desired.

 - Place balls back onto the baking sheet after you dip each one.
 Allow chocolate to completely set in the refrigerator before serving.
 Truffles are OK at room temperature for a few hours for serving.

-Make ahead tip: Layer truffles between sheets of parchment or wax paper in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 2 months.
+- Make Ahead & Freezing Instructions: Layer truffles between sheets of parchment or wax paper in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 2 months.
 Thaw overnight in the refrigerator.

-- You can make your own 1/2 teaspoon of pumpkin pie spice by blending a pinch each of ground ginger, ground cinnamon, ground nutmeg, ground cloves, and ground allspice.
+- Pumpkin Pie Spice: You can find pumpkin pie spice at most grocery stores or use this homemade pumpkin pie spice blend.
+If you don’t have either on hand and just want to use individual spices for this recipe, use a pinch each of ground ginger, ground cinnamon, ground nutmeg, ground cloves, and ground allspice.